 Max partnered with us in December 2016 as The Altitude Centre’s Endurance Coach.
 With a degree in Sports Science, over 12 years working as a Strength & Conditioning coach, and more recently his BTF coaching qualification and IOC Diploma in Sports Nutrition, Max truly has all the tools to help you train scientifically, and produce your best on race day.

 Completing my first Ironman in 11hrs 14m, 2 weeks after my son was born.

 Favourite meal upon returning from altitude:

-Favourite meal upon returning from altitude: Steak, Chips, and veg!
+Favourite meal upon returning from altitude: Nando’s.. with extra garlic bread!

-Favourite meal upon returning from altitude: Steak, chips and peas.
+Favourite meal upon returning from altitude: Steak (in any variety!)

 After playing football at county- and academy- level throughout his teen years, Liam switched his main focus to health, fitness and education following obtainment of a Level 2 REPS Fitness Instructor award and a first class BSc (Hons) Sports and Exercise Science degree from London South Bank University (LSBU).

 In October 2016, Liam will be joining The Altitude Centre as our full-time researcher, starting a PhD to investigate the effects of hypoxic conditioning on cardio-metabolic health.
 In conjunction with The Altitude Centre’s academic partners, LSBU, the aim of the study is to establish the optimal duration, intensity and exposure for health benefits of members of the general population.

 A keen road cyclist, Liam hopes to enter more sportive events, and try his hand at racing in the future with the help of some altitude training.

 Greatest/Proudest Sporting Achievement: Riding throughout the night from London to Brighton to raise money for the British Heart Foundation (without any punctures!).